zachcwc/jekyll-now/_posts/2016-10-9-Week-Seven.md

 ---
 layout: post
-title: Week SEVEN
+title: Week Seven
 ---

 # Past Week
 Tests everywhere.

 # What is in my way
 Right now having to skip attendance based classes because of interviews feels like it's in my way.
+Also it took me three commits before I got this post's title right. why.

 # What will you do next week
 Interviews and projects.